Erwu12/ProjectHERMES/README.md

 # Project HERMES
-# An Arduino-Based Discourse Helping Device for Deaft and Mute Learners
+## An Arduino-Based Discourse Helping Device for Deaf and Mute Learners
-Deaf and Mute Assistive Device
+### Deaf and Mute Assistive Device

                                .aggggga,,.
                             ,d888888888888888888888888888888888888888888888888888888P""""a,